DenysMakarov/Hatch_Front/README.md

 ## optional:
     + back-end the front-end is updating in 1 minute
     + added features : 1) update title, 2) delete todo by id
-    + deploy on EC2 and amplify AWS
+    + deploy on EC2 and amplify AWS (last update: 2023-04-25: because my aws free account no longer supports free deployment(, the project has been replaced with netlify and render)
     + database located on AWS RDS

     - did not have enough time to create test cases unfortunately(